juanjoGonDev/typeorm-transactional-tests/README.en.md

 ## Features

-- Transaction lifecycle helper with explicit `init` and `finish` hooks.
+- TypeORM test database lifecycle helper with explicit `init` and `finish` hooks.
-- Jest hook registration that automatically opens and rolls back transactions.
+- Framework-agnostic integration by invoking the lifecycle inside your test runner hooks.
 - Compatibility with MySQL, MariaDB, PostgreSQL, SQLite, and Better SQLite 3.
 - Deterministic data factories driven by a reproducible execution seed.
 - Shared test setup that initializes one data source per worker and runs specs in parallel.